abdulhannanali/clarifai-javascript-demo/README.md

 **EXTRA STEP**
 use the Clarifai SDK to find the major colors in an image using `/v1/color` endpoint.
 (View not implemented rn)

+##### Callbacks or promises

+The Clarifai's SDK supports both, so feel free to use any of them.
+I have used Callbacks in my solutions because that's what majority of the people know from the beginning.
+You can also use promises which are a newer way.

 ### Libraries and helpers used

 ##### [Clarifai's JavaScript SDK](https://github.com/Clarifai/clarifai-javascript)
-The most notable and important part in this demo is Clarifai's JavaScript SDK which is really easy to use.
-You can check out the JavaScript's SDK repo [here](https://github.com/Clarifai/clarifai-javascript) and use it in the browser as well as in [nodejs](https://nodejs.org) along with any shiny tool such as [Webpack](https://webpack.io), [Browserify](https://browserify.io) or that new tool that hasn't even come out yet.
+The most notable and important part in this demo is Clarifai's JavaScript SDK which is highly easy to use.
+You can check out the JavaScript's SDK repo [here](https://github.com/Clarifai/clarifai-javascript) which includes comprehensive documentation in it's README and use it in the browser as well as in [nodejs](https://nodejs.org) along with any shiny tool such as [Webpack](https://webpack.io), [Browserify](https://browserify.io) or that new tool that hasn't even come out yet.

 You can check out SDK's for other languages in [Clarifai's Developer Guide](https://developer.clarifai.com/guide)